Naadam Festival Mongolia 2020

 Tip: buy a special photo permit with your ticket.
 This may cost a little extra but it will give you a seat in the front rows.

 This is the most popular and busy time of the year in Mongolia, so book your accommodation well in advance.
-To find the best accommodation in and flights to Ulaanbaatar, please search via our comparison engine, which scans all the major booking sites:
+To find the best deals on Ulaanbaatar hotels, please search via our comparison engine which scans all the major booking sites:

 Alternatively, inject some adventure and fun into your trip and travel more eco-friendly by train.
 The Trans-Siberian Railway will bring you all the way from Europe to Mongolia.